infn-datacloud/webapp-rgw/docs/contrib/README.md

 ## Getting Started

-To run the backend, the frontend and NGINX, docker is the only requirement.
+To run the backend, the frontend and NGINX, Docker is the only requirement.
 The project is configured to be executed via the [Visual Studio Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) extension for VSCode, since it provides a common and convenient ecosystem with